Where to Score the Best Sufganiyot in the Twin Cities for Hanukkah

 Funner Brothers Bakehouse

-The recently renamed Funner Brothers (formerly Valley Pastries) is offering strawberry, apple, raspberry, Bavarian cream and lemon-filled sufganiyot dusted with powdered sugar.
+Funner Brothers (formerly Valley Pastries) typically offers strawberry, apple, raspberry, Bavarian cream, and lemon-filled sufganiyot dusted with powdered sugar during Hanukkah.

 Glam Doll Donuts